Nexus

 In the text I tried to explain my newly defined type design philosophy.
-Where in FF Scala and in FF Seria I had defined the principle as Two typefaces, one form principle, with FF Nexus I had changed this into Three typefaces, one form principle, because I had added the slab serif version FF Nexus Mix.
+Where in Scala and in Seria I had defined the principle as Two typefaces, one form principle, with Nexus I had changed this into Three typefaces, one form principle, because I had added the slab serif version Nexus Mix.

-Just like the other issues in the FontFont Focus series (FF Scala, FF Quadraat, FF Meta etc.), the concept and design was done by Wim Westerveld.
+Just like the other issues in the FontFont Focus series (Scala, Quadraat, Meta etc.), the concept and design was done by Wim Westerveld.

 Some passages and images below have been added or changed.